dotnet-foundation/wg-membership/resources/commitee-documentation/membership-committee-charter.md

 ### Feedback to the board
 The Chairperson will feedback to the other members of the Board of Directors on a monthly basis.
 This includes topics that are currently in discussion, actions being taken and measures of success.

+The membership committee will also be informed and updated about board discussions, and their thoughts on these topics are encouraged.

 ## Duties, and Responsibilities

 The committee meets on the 1st and 3rd Wednesday of each month at 7:00pm UTC.
 This time will be revisited once a year or as the makeup changes and different times work better in different time zones.